srjustice/kubos/docs/services/comms-service.rst

 Comms Configuration
 ~~~~~~~~~~~~~~~~~~~

-Developers can use the CommsConfig library to generate easy to utilize structs from TOML files to
+Developers can use the CommsConfig library to generate easy to use CommsConfig struct from TOML
-allow developers to quickly reconfigure some details passed into a comms service control block
+files.
+This allows developers to quickly reconfigure some details passed into a comms service
-without needing to recompile the binary of the particular hardware service.
+control block without needing to recompile the binary of the particular hardware service.

 A complete configuration file looks like the following: